In order to install the AntView control on a developer machine, all you need to do is to run the installer from the Download page.

 64 bit support

-Installation steps for deploy
+Installation steps for deployment

 - Copy the AntView.ocx control locally to your customer’s filesystem.